Amyotrophic Lateral Sclerosis (ALS) and Other Motor Neuron Diseases (MNDs)

 • Doctors base the diagnosis mostly on results of the evaluation and do electromyography, nerve conduction studies, magnetic resonance imaging, and blood tests to help confirm the diagnosis.

-• There is no cure, but drugs can help lessen symptoms.
+• There is no cure, but medications can help lessen symptoms.

 Motor neuron diseases may involve the central nervous system (brain and spinal cord) as well as the peripheral nervous system (nerves outside the brain and spinal cord).